Alfa Romeo 105/115 Series Coupés: Giulia Sprint GT (1963–1965)

 Inside the cabin the padded vinyl dashboard was characterised by a concave horizontal fascia, finished in grey anti-glare crackle-effect paint.
 Four round instruments were inset in the fascia in front of the driver.
 The larger diameter inner pair were tachometer and speedometer; the outer ones were smaller combination instruments, the left hand one holding oil pressure and fuel level gauges, the right hand one oil and water temperature gauges.
 The steering wheel was non-dished, with three aluminium spokes, a thin bakelite rim and a centre horn button.
 Vinyl-covered seats with cloth centres and a fully carpeted floor were standard, while leather upholstery was an extra-cost option.

 The Sprint GT's could be ordered in the Bertone De Luxe body which included extra options.
 One of the extra options was leather seats.
 There were five leather seat colours available for the Sprint GT they were dark brown leather (pelle testa di moro), red leather (pelle rossa), black, grey and beige.

 After initially marketing it as a four-seater, Alfa Romeo soon changed its definition of the car to a more realistic 2+2.

 The Giulia Sprint GT was fitted with the 1570 cc displacement version of Alfa Romeo's all-aluminium twin cam inline four (78 mm bore × 82 mm stroke, 6.38 L oil sump, 7.41 L radiator), which had debuted on the 1962 Giulia Berlina.
 Breathing through two twin-choke Weber 40 DCOE 4 carburettors, on the Sprint GT this engine produced 106 PS or 122 PS SAE gross at 6000 rpm.
 Like all subsequent models, the Sprint GT was equipped with an all-synchromesh 5-speed manual transmission.
-The braking system comprised four Brembo disc brakes and a vacuum servo.
+The braking system comprised four Dunlop disc brakes and a vacuum servo.
 The rear brakes featured an unusual arrangement with the slave cylinders mounted on the axle tubes, operating the calipers by a system of levers and cranks.
 According to Alfa Romeo the car could reach a top speed of "over 180 km/h"; Italian car magazine Quattroruote observed a top speed of 181.935 km/h in its December 1964 road test.

 In total Giulia Sprint GT were produced from 1963 to 1965, when the model was superseded by the Giulia Sprint GT Veloce.
 Of these were right hand drive: 1,354 cars fully finished in Arese, and 920 shipped in complete knock-down kit form for foreign assembly.